duoani/vue-img-preview/README.md

 # Vue Img Preview

-An simple & easy use component for image preview.
+A simple & easy use component for image preview.

 ## Take a glance